-Dr. Katz is a Clinical Professor of Social Work.
-For the past 24 years, she has also been the Co-Director of the University of Southern California (USC) Tingstad Older Adult Counseling Center.
-Her research interests include: aging in prison, HIV/AIDS and older adults, women’s issues and aging, caregiver stress, and counseling older adults.
+Anne Katz is a clinical professor of social work at the USC Suzanne Dworak-Peck School of Social Work.
+For 24 years, she was the co-director of the USC Tingstad Older Adult Counseling Center and a professor of clinical gerontology at the USC Leonard Davis School of Gerontology.
+Her research interests include: interprofessional education, aging in prison, HIV/AIDS and older adults, women’s issues and aging, caregiver stress, and counseling older adults.

 Dr. Katz is currently the lead faculty for the Student Senior Partnership Program (SSPP).
 One of four programs funded by HRSA under the title of “Geriatrics Workforce Enhancement Program” to develop a comprehensive inter-professional geriatric primary care-based assessment and training program with an emphasis on training and team-based care.
 The purpose of SSPP is for students to develop inter-professional skills, connect with seniors in the community, and broaden their understanding of healthy aging.
 Dr. Katz also supervised the “Healing Squad,” a program that provided social work interns a rare opportunity to go inside a state prison and work in a therapeutic environment with elderly female inmates, a much neglected and vulnerable population.
 She is also a part of a multi-disciplinary team called CREATE that works to develop systematic approaches to focus on criminal justice issues and incorporates many factors such as mental illness and aging.